vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/vro-behaviors.md

 When a VRO behavior is executed, the payload which the corresponding VRO workflow receives is constructed from the behavior invovation call `arguments`.

 In order to receive the entity contents of the RDE instance which the behavior was invoked on, a `String` input parameter of name `entity` must be defined in the workflow.
-Upon the VRO behavior invocation that parameter is populated by Cloud Director with a JSON-encoded string of the entity contents before sending the payload to VRO.
+Upon the VRO behavior invocation that parameter is populated by VMware Cloud Director with a JSON-encoded string of the entity contents before sending the payload to VRO.

 ### Execution Timeout and Polling Rate

-When a VRO workflow is triggered by a VRO behavior, Cloud Director will wait for the workflow completion for a set amount of time before failing the behavior execution with a `Timeout` exception.
+When a VRO workflow is triggered by a VRO behavior, VMware Cloud Director will wait for the workflow completion for a set amount of time before failing the behavior execution with a `Timeout` exception.

 The amount of seconds to wait for completion before timeout can be set globally for all VRO behavior executions with the `workflow_execution_timeout` configuration property.
 The default is 300 seconds.